MicrosoftDocs/windows-itpro-docs/windows/manage/appv-connect-to-the-management-console.md

 # How to Connect to the Management Console

-Use the following procedure to connect to the App-V 5.1 Management Console.
+Use the following procedure to connect to the App-V Management Console.

-**To connect to the App-V 5.1 Management Console**
+**To connect to the App-V Management Console**

-1. Open Internet Explorer browser and type the address for the App-V 5.1.
-For example, **http://&lt;Management server name&gt;:&lt;Management service port number&gt;/Console.html**.
+1. Open Internet Explorer browser and type the address for the App-V. For example, **http://&lt;Management server name&gt;:&lt;Management service port number&gt;/Console.html**.

 2. To view different sections of the console, click the desired section in the navigation pane.